Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

 \citet{steinhardt2017certified} show that if \eqref{eq:mm} is minimized incrementally via $\epsilon n$ iterations of gradient descent, then we can form a strong attack $\sDp$ out of the corresponding set of $\epsilon n$ maximizers $\{(\xp,\yp)\}$.
 Pseudocode is given in Algorithm~\ref{alg:mm}.

 This algorithm automatically handles class balance, since at each iteration it chooses to add either a positive or negative point; it can thus handle multi-class attacks without additional difficulty, unlike the \kkt{} or \inf{} attacks.
-Moreover, unlike the \inf{} attack, it avoids solving the expensive bilevel optimization problem, which makes it fast enough to run on larger datasets like the IMDB sentiment dataset.
+Moreover, unlike the \inf{} attack, it avoids solving the expensive bilevel optimization problem.

-\subsection{Improvements to the basic algorithm}
+\subsubsection{Improvements to the basic algorithm}